 For many parents, traveling with 7- to 9-year-old children marks the golden age of vacationing.
 Once kids hit first grade, they can do so much more as our willing partners in adventure.
 They are fully toilet trained, and you don’t have to bring the extra gear required for babies and toddlers.
-No more naptime means no more having to schedule sightseeing excursions around an afternoon "must be back in the hotel to put the child in the "crib" deadline.
-(Though I'm still a big fan of an afternoon siesta or “quiet time" for the whole family to rest and recharge before evening vacation activities.)
+No more naptime means no more having to schedule sightseeing excursions around an afternoon deadline (though an afternoon siesta or “quiet time” allows the whole family to rest and recharge before evening vacation activities).

-Of course, traveling with children ages seven to nine isn’t all rainbows and sunshine.
-Here is a grab bag of tips for making the most of your next vacation and smoothing the way en route:
+Of course, traveling with children ages 7 to 9 isn’t all rainbows and sunshine.
+Here is a grab bag of tips for making the most of your next family vacation and smoothing the way en route:

 Pack goodies for the return trip.
-Seven- to 9-year-olds can quickly burn through all of the new movies, activity books and special snacks en route to your destination, whether it’s by car or by plane.
-“But don’t forget about the ride home,” says Amy Whitley, mom of three children ages 5, 8 and 10, and the founder of Pit Stops for Kids "We’ve learned to pack two travel bags, whether for the car or the plane.
+7 to 9 year olds can quickly burn through all of the new movies, activity books and special snacks en route to your destination, whether it’s by car or by plane.
+“But don’t forget about the ride home,” says Amy Whitley, mom of three children ages 5, 8 and 10, and the founder of Pit Stops for Kids.
+“We’ve learned to pack two travel bags, whether for the car or the plane.
 The second one is stored away (inside another suitcase) and not opened until we’re starting that long haul back home.
 Suddenly, there are new things to do!”

 Consider alternatives for car-sick prone kids.
-Kids ages seven to nine are finally independent readers, "But what if your avid reader gets sick within two minutes of looking down at the page?” asks Whitley.
-She downloads audio books to an iPod, and has her eight-year-old listen with headphones.
-“If you have an iPhone, another wonderful alternative is Tales2Go, an app available by subscription which streams hundreds of audio books (and shorter stories) straight to your phone.”
+Kids ages 7 to 9 are finally (most-likely) independent readers.
+“But what if your avid reader gets sick within two minutes of looking down at the page?” asks Whitley.
+She downloads audio books to an iPod, and has her 8 year old listen with headphones.
+“If you have an iPhone, another wonderful alternative is ‘Tales2Go,’ an app available by subscription which streams hundreds of audio books (and shorter stories) straight to your phone.”
 Another option: visit the library before your road trip and check out audiobooks on CD that everyone in the car might enjoy.

-Let everyone have a say in how vacation activities are planned.
-Perhaps each person in the family chooses how you’ll spend one afternoon -- nearly anything goes (of course Mom and Dad have veto power).
-Kids learn how to compromise, and they’ll "suffer through something they might consider boring (Dad’s must-see museum or Mom’s antique shopping), knowing that they’ll get their special activity (paintball or ziplining) the next day.
+Let everyone have a say in what vacation activities are planned.
+Perhaps each person in the family chooses how you’ll spend one afternoon — nearly anything goes (of course Mom and Dad have veto power).
+Kids learn how to compromise, and they’ll suffer through something they might consider boring (Dad’s must-see museum or Mom’s antique shopping), knowing that they’ll get their special activity (paintball or ziplining) the next day.

 Have the kids keep a trip journal.
 For reluctant writers, this might be a simple notebook and pen, in which you ask your kids to write just one sentence a day, suggests Duffy.
-For children who really get into it, you might have them decorate notebooks -- with images cut out of promotional brochures about the destination or stickers, recommends Whitley: "While touring four national parks last summer, our kids recorded their favorite moments from each day, as well as the states of all the license plates they saw and all the languages they heard tourists speaking."
-No matter what form your kids’ journals take -- even if it’s just a sketch a day -- they are an excellent way to record marvelous memories from your family trip.
+For children who really get into it, you might have them decorate notebooks — with images cut out of promotional brochures about the destination or stickers, recommends Whitley.
+“While touring four national parks last summer, our kids recorded their favorite moments from each day, as well as the states of all the license plates they saw and all the languages they heard tourists speaking,” Whitley said.
+No matter what form your kids’ journals take — even if it’s just a sketch a day — they are an excellent way to record marvelous memories from your family trip.